1. How to achieve consistent and accurate technique

 3. Avoiding tension and injury while practicing

 Avoid focusing on the finger motion unless there are very specific problems such as not covering or reaching a key.
-Most of the time, unevenness, and lack of consistency in technique has nothing to do with fingers; it has more to do with how the brain is processing the music.
+Most of the time, unevenness, and lack of consistency in technique has nothing to do with fingers; it has more to do with how the brain is processing the music and the breath is supporting the musical line.
 Use as little finger pressure as possible at all times, and work on overall body movement and balance for the most efficient use of energy.
 Be aware of any places where tension is held or the body becomes fixed, and release them.
 Let technique happen rather than forcing it.

 4. Structuring practice time

 Practicing in a focused way is more important than the actual time spent.
-Clear long and short term goals and calm, thoughtful technical practice will be more successful than the frantic running through of pieces with hit or miss accuracy, the practice technique most often learned in high school.
+Clear long and short term goals and calm, thoughtful technical practice will be more successful long term than the frantic running through of pieces with hit or miss accuracy (the practice technique often learned in high school).

 Some students also benefit from very careful time management to help create focus, i.e., planning and sticking to a schedule for each facet of practice, even using a timer.
 For example, an hour could be broken down the following way: